Overview

 For example, to color text using $themeTokens.error

-you use can a computed style to write:
+you use can a

-<div :style="{ color: $themeTokens.error }">
+<div :style="{ color: $themeTokens.error }">This is an error</div>

 This will display: